pat-s/Website/content/post/2018-04-22-antergos-install-guide.md

 ## 8.1 arara

-[GitHub - cereda/arara: arara is a TeX automation tool based on rules and directives.](https://github.com/cereda/arara) An automatization tool for TeX: `pac install arara-git`
+[GitHub - cereda/arara: arara is a TeX automation tool based on rules and directives.](https://github.com/cereda/arara) An automatization tool for TeX: `pac install arara-git`.
+However, lately I use the `latex-workshop` extention in Visual Studio Code for all my LaTex stuff.

 ## 8.2 latexindent.pl: Required perl modules

 `latexindent` is a library which automatically indents your LaTeX document during compilation: [GitHub - cmhughes/latexindent.pl](https://github.com/cmhughes/latexindent.pl)

-`pac install perl-log-dispatch perl-dbix-log4perl perl-file-homedir perl-unicode-linebreak`
+`pac install perl-log-dispatch perl-dbix-log4perl perl-file-homedir perl-unicode-linebreak`.

+It's also integrad in the `latex-workshop` extention in Visual Studio Code.

 ## 8.3 Editor schemes

 I use the [Dracula](https://draculatheme.com) scheme in almost all applications.
 While its comes integrated into RStudio, here are installation instructions for [Kate](https://draculatheme.com/kate/) and [Tilix](https://github.com/krzysztofzuraw/dracula-tilix).
+Alternatively I like the [tomorrow-night-eighties](https://github.com/chriskempson/tomorrow-theme) theme lately.

 ## 8.4 Fonts